zplayads/PlayableAdMobDemo-android/README-EN.md

 h.
 You can see ZPLAY Ads in Ad sources list.
 Click "SAVE" to complete ZPLAYAds configuration.
 ![image](imgs/015mediationgroupcreate8.png)

 i.
-Check whether third party ad source has been added successfully.
+Check whether third-party ad source has been added successfully.
 In the Apps list, find the application and ad unit selected in step d.
 The active number in the "mediation groups" increased, indicating that the ad source is successfully configured.
 ![image](imgs/016mediationgroupcreate9.png)

 ## 3 About Adapter and Request, please refer to the DEMO.